ife0042/ec2-instance-manager/README.md

 A web application for managing AWS EC2 instances.
 After the completion of this setup, you will have a web application for stoping, starting and checking the status of AWS EC2 instances.

-One of the benefit of this web application is the ability to stop the EC2 instance when it is not in use.
+One of the benefit of this web application is the ability to stop the EC2 instances when they are not in use.
 This will help you save money on AWS.
-Therefore, if you have an EC2 instance that does not require 100% availability, you can stop it when it is not in use and start it when you need it.
+Therefore, if you have an EC2 instance that does not require 100% availability, you can stop it when it is not in use and start it when you need it directly from the web application.

-The web application is itself hosted on an EC2 instance in the AWS Free Tier (zero cost).
+The web application is itself hosted on a EC2 instance using a lite and low cost Ubuntu Linux image.
 A Terraform script is used to create the infrastructure and the application is deployed on the instance.

 Please ensure you have the AWS access keys for the account that is used to create the target EC2 instance.